tzzcl/PSOL/README.md

 --batch_size    batch_size for executing forward pass of CNN
 ```

 If you use default parameters, you are just using DDT-VGG16 with 448x448 as illustrated in the paper.
+For efficiency, we provide generated VGG-16 448x448 boxes [pseudo boxes][pseudo boxes].
+You can directly download it.
 #### Validation:
 First you should download the ImageNet validation set, and corresponding annotation xmls.
 We need both validation set and annotation xmls in PyTorch format.
 Please refer to [ImageNet example][imagenet example] for details.

 #### Folder Structure
+We except the ImageNet Folder has these structures:
 ```
 root/
 |-- train/